Best free software for students 2024

 As well as the basic protection against viruses and malware, AVG scans incoming and outgoing emails and automatically uses red, yellow or green warnings to rate the security of results in your browser.

-The downside of AVG antivirus software is that it constantly advertises costly updates, and many users complain that the size of the program can reach several GB once it's been installed.
+The downside of AVG antivirus software is that it constantly advertises costly updates.

 Bitdefender Antivirus Free